mne-tools/mne-python/doc/source/manual/matlab.rst

 .. _BGBEFADJ:

-.. table:: Examples demostrating the use of the toolbox.
+.. table:: Examples demonstrating the use of the toolbox.

     +--------------------------------+--------------------------------------------------------------+
     | Function                       | Purpose                                                      |